‘General Hospital’ Spoilers: Jason Flips Over Friz Move-In Plans

 General Hospital spoilers for next week show Jason Morgan (Billy Miller) completely losing his cool with Elizabeth Webber (Rebecca Herbst) and Franco Baldwin (Roger Howarth) over the couple’s plans for their future together.
-Jason is so enraged, he might do the worst thing for his son with Liz if his ex and her boyfriend Franco can’t talk sense into Jason according to the latest General Hospital spoilers.
+Jason is so enraged, he might do the worst thing for his son with Liz if his ex and her boyfriend Franco can’t talk sense into Jason, according to the latest General Hospital spoilers.

 Friz Plans Hit A Wall